 Ball Toss Game

-You will need a number of balls to play Ball Toss, depending on how many children are participating.
+Ball Toss, depending on how many children are participating.
 Organize groups with about six children in each group.
 They need to spread out so students can comfortably throw a ball to any member in their group.
 Choose information that the children need to review.
-I've done this with sequence counting, addition facts, subtraction facts, nouns, verbs and even spelling words.
+I've done this with sequence counting, addition facts, subtraction facts, nouns, verbs and even

 - Example: The skill being reviewed is sequence counting by 6.
 One child holds the ball and says "6."
 He tosses the ball to another child in his group who says "12."
 She tosses the ball to another child who says "18."
 Continue to 60, and then start over again at six or go on to another sequence.
 Children may help each other if anyone is stumped by the next number in the sequence.